 This ensures that customers retain access to their payment services and savings.
 Resolution should also prevent bringing down other financial institutions as a result of a bank's bankruptcy.
 It also means that there is no need for the government to bail out a bank with taxpayers' money because the shareholders and investors bear the losses.
 If the impact of a bankruptcy is not substantial enough to justify resolution, the bank will be allowed to go bankrupt.
-Customers will receive the money they held at payment and savings accounts up to EUR 100,000 under the Dutch deposit guarantee within ten working days.
+Customers will receive the money they held at payment and savings accounts up to EUR 100,000 under the Dutch deposit guarantee within seven working days.

 The last resort